CloudCannon/reader/README.md

 module.exports = {
   TODO: 'add other keys in here',

+  'data-config': {
+    authors: {
+      // Reads the contents of this file
+      path: 'data/authors.csv'
+    },
+    offices: {
+      // Reads the contents of each file in this directory
+      path: 'data/offices'
+      parser: 'json'
+    }
+  },

   'collections-config': {
     posts: { // Collection name as key
       // The collections default filename.
 Excluded from the build info, used to create a new file in app.